Foundation-Keybridge U.S. Equipment & Software Investment Momentum Monitor

 Construction Machinery

-Investment in Construction Machinery ticked up 3.6% (annualized) in Q4 2023 and is 3.2% above its year-ago level.
-The Construction Momentum Index decreased to 114.2 in March from 116.0 in February.
-New privately owned homes under construction eased in January, while non-residential transportation construction spending fell 1.4% M/M. Overall, movement in the Index over recent months continues to suggest that annual investment growth in construction machinery should improve over the next two quarters
+Investment in Construction Machinery fell 14% (annualized) in Q4 2024 and is 13% below its year-ago level.
+The Construction Machinery Momentum Index rose from 109.3 in January to 114.0 in February.
+In December, new homes under construction increased 16% M/M, while the value of durable goods and construction machinery fell 8.5% Y/Y. Overall, the Index suggests that annual growth in construction machinery has bottomed out and should improve over the next two quarters.

 Materials Handling Equipment

-Investment in Materials Handling Equipment increased 10.5% (annualized) in Q4 2023 but is 0.6% below year-ago levels.
-The Materials Handling Momentum Index improved modestly from 96.6 to 97.2 in March.
-In February, manufacturing payrolls held steady while the manufacturing PMI improved 2.0%.
-Overall, the Index’s recent movement suggests that annual materials handling equipment investment growth should improve over the next six months.
+Investment in Materials Handling Equipment decreased 4.8% (annualized) in Q4 2024 and is 0.7% below year-ago levels.
+The Materials Handling Equipment Momentum Index held steady at 90.5 in February.
+While manufactured durable goods inventories decreased 6.1% M/M in December, manufacturing and trade sales rose 0.3% M/M in November.
+Overall, the Index’s recent movement suggests that annual investment growth in materials handling equipment is likely to be weakly positive over the next six months.

 Other Industrial Equipment